Bynder/gathercontent-gatsby-starter-gathercontent/README.md

 By using the refresh command, you won't need to manually restart your development server saving you time 👍

+### Query guide

+The GatherContent source plugin includes a [guide on sourcing data](https://github.com/gathercontent/gatsby-source-gathercontent/blob/main/docs/sourcing-from-gathercontent.md) from GatherContent.

+It is recommended that you read the guide to better understand the schema.

 ## More reading

+- [Sourcing from GatherContent](https://github.com/gathercontent/gatsby-source-gathercontent/blob/main/docs/sourcing-from-gathercontent.md) - a guide on querying with GatherContent.
 - [GatherContent source plugin](https://github.com/gathercontent/gatsby-source-gathercontent)
-- [Sourcing from GatherContent](https://github.com/gathercontent/gatsby-source-gathercontent/docs/sourcing-from-gathercontent.md) - a guide on querying with GatherContent.
 - [gathercontent.js](https://github.com/gathercontent/gathercontent.js) - a helper library for getting content from GatherContent